 Are you looking for a quick activity to do on the first day of class that will help your students get to know each other?
 You’ve come to the right place!
+Keep on reading for all the details you need to know about the toilet paper icebreaker activity.

 Check out this ESL icebreaker activity that’ll help your students get to know each other, and have a bit of fun in the process.
 After all, who doesn’t like to have a bit of fun with toilet paper, right?